-Glasgow International Comedy Festival (GICF) is the biggest of its kind in Europe, in 2017 there were over 81,000 tickets sold for 470 shows taking place at 50 venues all over the city!
-So, whether you’re a seasoned GICF visitor, performer or a newcomer, you might want to look at planning your trip to make the most of the festival in 2018.
+The Whyte & Mackay Glasgow International Comedy Festival is the biggest of its kind in Europe, in 2019 there were over 500 shows taking place at over 50 venues all over the city!
+So, whether you’re a seasoned WMGICF visitor, performer or a newcomer, you might want to look at planning your trip to make the most of the festival in 2020.

 Recently voted the ‘friendliest city in the world’ in a Rough Guides poll and named a must visit destination by leading publications like the New York Times, The Guardian and Wanderlust, Glasgow’s earned its reputation as one of the world’s greatest cities.
 You can expect a very warm welcome and when you add world-class architecture, a vibrant nightlife, breath-taking scenery, outstanding shopping, and not to mention endless comedy…you’ll never want to leave!

 Glasgow is at the heart of Scotland’s motorway network, accessible from all areas of the country.
 For real time travel information on all of Scotland’s trunk roads, including cross-border information to the North of England, visit Traffic Scotland, or access it via the Traveline Scotland app.

 For information on Scotland’s trunk road network visit Transport Scotland.

 From Inverness and the Highlands, take the A9 trunk road to Perth followed by the M9 and the M80 motorway to Glasgow.
 From Fort William, Oban and the north-west the A82 trunk road passes Loch Lomond and leads directly into the centre of Glasgow.

 Central Glasgow can be accessed from Aberdeen and Dundee (in the north east) via the A90 trunk road to Perth, followed by the M9 then the M80 motorway to Glasgow.